Beat-k/Siege6_mcp/README.md

 2. Install dependencies: `npm install`
 3. Start the app: `npm start`
 4. The app runs in the background
-5. Press `Ctrl+Shift+A` during gameplay to instantly access audio references
+5. Press `Ctrl+Alt+A` during gameplay to instantly access audio references
 6. The reference window appears instantly with search functionality
 7. Press the hotkey again or click outside to hide